 Entities affected by HIPAA

-The entities that transmit health information to make particular transactions for which the U.S. Department of Health and Human Services has adopted standards come under the scope of this act.
-These transactions may be of the healthcare claims, advice regarding payment and remittance, healthcare status, coordination of benefits, enrollment, and disenrollment, eligibility checks, transfers of electronic healthcare funds, or referral certification and authorization.
+These transactions may be healthcare claims, advice regarding payment and remittance, healthcare status, coordination of benefits, enrollment, eligibility checks, transfers of electronic healthcare funds, referral certifications, and authorization.

-According to this, appropriate administrative, physical, and technical safeguards should be adopted to ensure the confidentiality, integrity, and security of the electronically protected health information of the patients.
+According to this, appropriate administrative, physical, and technical measures should be adopted to ensure the confidentiality, integrity, and security of the patients’ health information.

 The covered entities and business associates dealing with this protected health information (PHI) must comply with these rules.

-Therefore, most of the entities refer to a third party, precisely a HIPAA compliant email provider, to work as per the HIPAA standards.
+Therefore, most of the entities refer to a third party, precisely a HIPAA compliant email provider, to work on HIPAA standards.

-A HIPAA compliant email must be encrypted.
-The encryption makes the data unreadable during the transmission and at rest.
+A HIPAA-compliant email must be encrypted as it makes the data unreadable during the transmission and at rest.

 As per the HIPAA email rules, the messages in transit containing the ePHI have to meet the encryption requirements.
-It helps in securing the emails that users are sending outside a protected internal email network going beyond the firewall.
+It helps secure the emails that users are sending outside a protected email network.